Cartan's incomplete classification and an explicit ambient metric of holonomy $\mathrm{G}_2^*$: distributions

-Two such distributions $(M, \mbD)$ and $(M', \mbD')$ are \textbf{equivalent} iff there is a diffeomorphism $f: M \to M'$ such that $Tf \cdot \mbD = \mbD'$.
+Two such distributions $(M, \mbD)$ and $(M', \mbD')$ are \textbf{equivalent} iff there is a diffeomorphism $\phi: M \to M'$ such that $T\phi \cdot \mbD = \mbD'$.
 They are \textbf{locally equivalent (near $u \in M$ and $u' \in M'$)} if there are neighborhoods $U$ of $u$ and $U'$ of $u'$ such that $(U, \mbD|_U)$ and $(U', \mbD'|_{U'})$ are equivalent via a diffeomorphism that maps $u$ to $u'$. \end{definition}

-The geometry of these structures was first studied systematically by Cartan, in his well-known ``Five Variables'' paper \cite{Cartan}.
-There, he solved the equivalence problem for this geometry by canonically assigning to each such distribution $(M, \mbD)$ a principal $P$-bundle $E \to M$ and a $\mathfrak{g}_2^*$-valued pseudoconnection $\omega$ on $E$, where $P$ is a particular parabolic subgroup of $\G_2^*$.\footnote{Since $\G_2^*$ is semisimple and $P$ is parabolic, this geometry is an example of an important class of structures called \textit{parabolic geometries}, for which one can canonically encode any structure on a manifold $M$ a bundle $E \to M$ and a canonically determined (so-called) Cartan connection; see the standard reference \cite{CapSlovak} for a general treatment of parabolic geometries and \S4.3.2 there for discussion of the geometry of $(2, 3, 5)$ distributions in this setting.
-Anyway, as Robert Bryant has observed the pseudoconnection Cartan produces is not in fact a Cartan connection \cite{BryantPrivate}.}
+The geometry of these structures was first studied systematically by Cartan, in his well-known ``Five Variables'' article \cite{Cartan}.
+There, he solved the equivalence problem for this geometry by canonically assigning to each such distribution $(M, \mbD)$ a principal $Q$-bundle $E \to M$ and a $\mathfrak{g}_2^*$-valued pseudoconnection $\omega$ on $E$, where $Q$ is a particular parabolic subgroup of $\G_2^*$.\footnote{Since $\G_2^*$ is semisimple and $Q$ is parabolic, this geometry is an example of an important class of structures called \textit{parabolic geometries}.
+For any such geometry one can encode any structure on a manifold $M$ in a bundle $E \to M$ equipped with a canonically determined Cartan connection; see the standard reference \cite{CapSlovak} for a general treatment of parabolic geometries and \S4.3.2 there for discussion of the geometry of $(2, 3, 5)$ distributions in this setting.
+Robert Bryant has observed that the pseudoconnection Cartan produces is not in fact a Cartan connection \cite{BryantPrivate}.}

-We will be concerned particularly with $(2, 3, 5)$ distributions that are highly symmetric; more precisely, we are interested in the dimension of the following Lie algebra: